jrcramos/bing_auto_search/README.md

    Or download as ZIP and extract it.

 2. **Enable Developer Mode in Chrome**
-   - Open Chrome and go to `chrome://extensions/`
+   - Open Chrome or edge and go to `chrome://extensions/` or `edge://extensions/`
    - Toggle "Developer mode" ON in the top-right corner

 3. **Load the Extension**